urah001/rock-paper-scissor-game/readme.md

 start by picking an outcome  the bot will also pick it own outcome , then the official with evaluate it and give the result . if you first the bot to score ten point ,you win , but if the bot first you, then you lose . click any image to begin and continue

-the page automatically reload after winning when you lose , just tap the back navigation button to go back to the formal page
+the page automatically reload after winning when you lose , just tap the back navigation button to go back to the previous page